 Logo design terminology can sometimes be perplexing for non-designers.
 As a client, you might not know the specific industry lingo.
-We thought it might be beneficial to understand some of the basic terms if you are looking to engage with an agency to have a logo developed.
+If you are looking to engage with an agency to have a logo developed, it might be beneficial to understand some of the basic terms.
 Here’s a list of some common logo design terminology that is often used:

 A brandmark is a graphic mark or symbol that represents a brand without the associated name.
 Examples: